sunrise and bright clouds

 Also, in verse 25, Jesus addressed God as “Father, Lord of heaven and earth.”
 In verse 27, Jesus called this One who is Lord of heaven and earth, “my Father.”

-In verses 25-27, Jesus three times spoke of Himself as the Son of the One who is Lord of heaven and earth.
+In verse 27, Jesus three times spoke of Himself as the Son of the One who is Lord of heaven and earth.
 Jesus is the unique Son of God.
-The parallel clauses used in verse 27 show that He knows the Father just as the Father knows Him.
+The parallel clauses used in that verse show that He knows the Father just as the Father knows Him.
 Jesus’ statement of His perfect knowledge of the Father is a clear statement of His Deity.

 28Come unto me, all ye that labour and are heavy laden, and I will give you rest.